 And good wise men, I’ll strive to gain

 Bad men, I grant, are often rich,

 Yet virtue will I scorn to trade

 XENOPHANES ON THE DIVINE BEING, TRANSLATED

-It may be curious to observe that the author of the following verses on the monotheistic and intellectual nature of God, the poet-philosopher Xenophanes of Colophon, flourished at so early a date as the 6th century B. C.
+It is extraordinary that the author of the following words on the monotheistic and intellectual nature of God, the poet-philosopher Xenophanes of Colophon, flourished at so early a date as the 6th century B. C.